fenago/react-graphql-course/md/lab_3.md

 };
 ```

-By convention, the model name is pluralized in migrations, but it is
-singular inside of model definitions.
-Our table names are also
-pluralized.
-Sequelize offers options to change this.

-A migration has two properties, as follows:

--   The [up] property states what should be done when running the
-    migration.
--   The [down] property states what is run when undoing a
-    migration.

-As stated previously, the [id] and [text] column are
+The `id` and `text` column are
-created, as well as two additional [datetime] columns, to save the
+created, as well as two additional `datetime` columns, to save the
 creation and update time.

-The [id] field has set [autoIncrement] and
+The `id` field has set `autoIncrement` and
-[primaryKey] to [true].
-The [id] will count upward,
+`primaryKey` to `true`.
+The `id` will count upward,
 from one to nearly infinite, for each post in our table.
-This [id]
+This `id`
 uniquely identifies posts for us.
-Passing [allowNull] with
+Passing `allowNull` with
-[false] disables the feature to insert a row with an empty field
+`false` disables the feature to insert a row with an empty field
 value.

 To execute this migration, we use the Sequelize CLI again, as follows: